bytedeco/javacv/README.txt

  * JavaCPP  http://code.google.com/p/javacpp/
  * ARToolKitPlus 2.1.1t  http://code.google.com/p/javacv/downloads/list

 To recompile, simply call the usual `ant` or `mvn` command.
-Further, because installing all the dependencies above may be impractical, one may prefer to simply remove any source files not required before attempting to build.
+By default, all the dependencies listed above are required, but we may simply remove any source files that do not contain any desired features, before attempting to build.

 Please keep me informed of any updates or fixes you make to the code so that I may integrate them into the next release.
 Thank you!